 - Promote the existing ADA certification process across all agencies and communities serving the county.
-Confirm the process and ADA eligible cards are uniform and recognized by all providers.
-Establish common terms and definitions to simplify ADA paratransit service for riders. - Develop a live eligible rider database across the entire county. - Share database access along with a recurring deadline for the rider database to be updated - to all providers. - Work with operators to streamline and coordinate policies as necessary.
+Establish common terms and definitions to simplify ADA paratransit service for riders. - Encourage the use of the MMP database for confirming rider eligibility status by conducting outreach and provide training to designated personnel from local transit agencies - Share database access along with a recurring deadline for the rider database to be updated - to all providers. - Work with operators to streamline and coordinate policies as necessary.
 Identify timelines and opportunities for joint procurement processes between transit agencies. - If agencies continue having different fare policies, use the database to regularly remind certified riders of current fares depending on the trip and/or provider.

-- Develop routine check-ins (every few years) to see if rider's disability or mobility device has changed and update the database accordingly. - Study options for rolling out uniform countywide fare media to all eligible riders.
-If all paratransit riders use the same fare media (VCbuspass), data could be harnessed to understand where paratransit and travel training needs exist throughout the county. - Consider coordinating with all agencies for other unified rider policies, such as reservations, late cancellations, no-shows, and suspensions.
+- Consider increasing the frequency of routine check-ins (currently every three years) to see if rider's disability or mobility device has changed and update the database accordingly. - Study options for rolling out uniform countywide fare media to all eligible riders.
+If all paratransit riders use the same fare media (VCbuspass), data could be harnessed to understand where paratransit and travel training needs exist throughout the county. - Integrate MMP database with local operator databases and scheduling platforms to streamline database updates - Identify opportunities to standardize rider policies across systems, including age thresholds, discount program

+- eligibility, and user-specific passes - Consider coordinating with all agencies for other unified rider policies, such as reservations, late cancellations, noshows, and suspensions.